Megan Gale: Television

-In 2005, Gale became a guest reporter for Nine Network travel show Getaway from October 2005 to June 2006.
+In 2001, Gale presented the Sanremo Music Festival.
+In 2005, she became a guest reporter for Nine Network travel show Getaway from October 2005 to June 2006.
 She also worked with Mike Munro as co-host of the nine-episode Australian documentary TV show What a Year, which first aired on the Nine Network on 2 October 2006.
 Gale also appeared briefly on Australia's Next Top Model, Cycle 4 in episode 4.
 She also appeared in cycle 6 (2010), in which the girls of that cycle were featured in Isola's first fashion show.

 Gale also became the National Ambassador for Kids Help Line in February 2005.
 In 2009, she was appointed the first official National Ambassador for The Red Cross.

 In early 2011 Gale became the new host of Project Runway Australia where she would also serve as judge and executive producer of the design-based reality show.
-The new season premiered on 4 July 2011 on Arena TV.
+The new season premiered on 4 July 2011 on Arena.
 In 2016, Gale became a permanent judge on Australia's Next Top Model.